zahlman/zahlman.github.io/posts/2022/03/02/welcome.md

+# Welcome to the ZahlBlog
 <!--
-.. title:  Welcome to the ZahlBlog
 .. category: meta
 -->
 After many years of trying to share wisdom on discussion forums, social media and Stack Overflow, I finally got around to starting a blog.
 I'll be talking about my experiences as a programmer, mainly with Python specifically.